dm-cdb/Microchip/XC8/XC8-analog-lcd-10bits.X/readme.md

 This project shows an example of ADC result displayed on standard LCD 2x16 chars screen,like the LCM1602A.<br>
+The 74HC164 shift register enable the use of only 3 GPIO's on the PIC.
 It has a rudimentary and light LCD library that can be reused for other projects.<br>
 Note : 8bit controllers like the PIC 12F683 do NOT like floating point operation.
 The ADC result is thus transformed from V to mV:
 - The adc conversion full result is stored in a 24 bits unsigned int variable.